(Co)-variances

 combination and finally the prior (co)variance.

-For estimation of variance compoments (task 1 or 2) in models with heterogenious residual variance general
+For estimation of variance compoments (analyse type 1 or 2) in models with heterogenious residual variancei a

-starting values to used for all residual variance groups can be specified, or specific vales for each variance
+general starting values to used for all residual variance groups can be specified, or specific vales for each

-group can be specified.
-In this case, the lines with starting values for the residual co-variances must have
+variance group can be specified.
+In this case, the lines with starting values for the residual co-variances

-For prediction (task 11 or 12), the "true" co-variance components must be specified for all heterogen residual
+For prediction (analyse type 11 or 12), the "true" co-variance components must be specified for all heterogen

-variance group, and values for the residual co-variances must have an extra column containing the code for the
+residual variance group, and values for the residual co-variances must have an extra column containing the